-SEO is successful when you create a technically sound, relevant and informative website that has unique content and a great user experience.
+While ranking on Google takes some effort, SEO can be successful when you create a technically sound, relevant and informative website that has unique content and a great user experience.
 The site should encourage sharing and distribution of good content to improve organic visibility and gain links back to your website.
 When you combine strong code, content and backlinks, you can increase your ranking and drive more traffic to your website.

 What is SEO Ranking and How Does it Affect My Lead Strategy?